What if I told you it took me 25+ failed interviews and 2+ stressful months to secure my first product management job?

 Step 2: Mocks

-Once I had stronger relations with alums, I started requesting them to help me with mock interviews.
-It took a lot of work to get time from them.
-But the few that did help made a world of difference.
+Once I had stronger relations with alums, I started requesting that they help me with mock interviews.
+It took a lot of work to get their time, but the few who did help made a world of difference.

-Their feedback was pointed and actionable (compared to zero feedback from peers.)
+Their feedback was pointed and actionable (compared to zero input from peers.)

-After one mock interview with a pretty senior alumnus, the feedback helped me understand that while my ideas were promising, my communication was unclear and unstructured.
+After one mock interview with a pretty senior alumnus, the feedback helped me understand that while my ideas were promising, my communication could have been clearer and more structured.

 I took the feedback to heart and worked on improving my structure.
 The goal was to present my thoughts clearly and briefly.
 I would practice this by picking a complex technical concept and trying to explain it to my mother.
 If she understood, I did a good job.

 Finally, I also worked on my overall communication.
-I realized I was taking too long to answer basic questions like "Tell me about yourself." or "Why do you want to join our company?"
-I started recording myself and identified redundancies, and then worked on making the answer crisper.
+I realized I was taking too long to answer basic questions like "Tell me about yourself" or "Why do you want to join our company?"
+I started recording myself and identifying redundancies, and then I worked on making the answers crisper.

 Step 3: Use frameworks as a starting point (or ignore them altogether)